sara-zhou/East-Coast-vs.-West-Coast-SAT-Scores/README.md

 Standardized tests have long been a controversial topic for students, administrators, and legislators.
 Since the 1940's, an increasing number of colleges have been using scores from sudents' performances on tests like the SAT and the ACT as a measure for college readiness and aptitude ([*source*](https://www.minotdailynews.com/news/local-news/2017/04/a-brief-history-of-the-sat-and-act/)).
 Supporters of these tests argue that these scores can be used as an objective measure to determine college admittance.
 Opponents of these tests claim that these tests are not accurate measures of students potential or ability and serve as an inequitable barrier to entry.

-Most people associated the West Coast with STEM because that's where Silicon Valley is located, which is considered the capital of the booming tech industry.
+Most people associate the West Coast with STEM because that's where Silicon Valley is located, which is considered the capital of the booming tech industry.
 Likewise, most people will associate the East Coast with business because of the New York Stock Exchange located in New York City.
 Due to all of these STEM and Business alumni gathering at these parts of the world along the coasts, how will this affect the students in these areas of the US?
-Alumni are the people who lead the future generation and help pave the path to their educational carrers.
+Alumni are the people who lead the future generation and help pave the path to their educational careers.

 ### Datasets